 The OLG München took the view that the shareholders were not obliged to approve the resolution.
 The fact that a measure or course of action is in the interests of the company, facilitates the company"s objectives and it is reasonable to expect the approval of the shareholders is not enough to justify imposing an obligation on shareholders to approve or view a decision to cast a conflicting vote as invalid.
 The Court went on to say that inasmuch as shareholders are not obligated to approve as a result of the fiduciary duty, they can reject a proposed measure even if their reasons for doing so seem inappropriate or incomprehensible.
 According to the case law of the Bundesgerichtshof (BGH), Germany"s Federal Court of Justice, there is only a requirement to vote in a certain way owing to the fiduciary duty if this would mean preserving fundamental values or avoiding substantial losses and the measure to this end is objectively essential and reasonable from the perspective of the shareholders.
 That being said, the Court clarified that the fiduciary duty does not give rise to an obligation to involve a recruitment agency when urgently searching for a managing director.

 To prevent disputes from arising among the shareholders at a later stage, agreements ought to be drafted as precisely as possible.
 Lawyers who are versed in the field of company law can offer advice in this context.

 GRP Rainer LLP

 Contact DetailsCompany Name: GRP Rainer LLPIssued By: Michael RainerPhone: +49 221-27 22 75-0Address: Augustinerstraße 10City: CologneState: Nordrhein-WestfalenZip: 50667Country: GermanyWebsite: Visit the website

-by Michael Rainer (a month ago!)
+by Michael Rainer (few months ago!)